-In the end of the 2016, I finally had the opportunity to review the new business class on Malaysia Airlines on their A330.
-In this trip resport I was travelling from Kuala Lumpur to New Delhi and back.
+At the end of 2016, I finally had the opportunity to review the new business class on Malaysia Airlines on their A330.
+In this trip report, I was traveling from Kuala Lumpur to New Delhi and back.
 As part of their business turnaround, Malaysia Airlines began upgrading their business class on the A330 planes in April 2016,

 The most important change is the new seats.
-Malaysia Airlines went from the old 6 reclining or angled seats per row in a 2-2-2 arrangement to one of alternating rows of 4 and 5 seats of flat bed seats in a 1-2-1 and 1-2-2 arrangement respectively.
+Malaysia Airlines went from the old 6 reclining or angled seats per row in a 2-2-2 arrangement to one of the alternating rows of 4 and 5 seats of flatbed seats in a 1-2-1 and 1-2-2 arrangement respectively.
 As such, the 6 rows in the business class cabin went from having 36 seats to 27 seats

 New Business Class Seats On Malaysia Airlines A330